InspektorKukeke/B365QR-BarcodeExampleCodeunit/README.md

-Check out barcode API crowd @ http://barcodes4.me/, there are many more options to generate a more specific barcode.
+Check out barcode API crowd @ http://barcodes4.me/, their API documentation is great and allows creation of more specific barcodes if required.